everpub/openscienceprize/proposal.md

 * Continuous integration helps you spot regressions.
 If a robot can run your analysis, it is reproducible!

-* Zenodo makes your code citable and archives it for ever
+* [Zenodo](//zenodo.org) is an open dependable home for science, enabling researchers to share and preserve any research outputs in any size, any format and from any science.
+It can be used to make your code citable and assign a DOI

 * Notebooks allow you to write rich documents combining text, code, figures, equations and interactive elements